 If you consider having liposuction performed on an area of your body, you must understand what to expect during recovery before scheduling your procedure.

-That guide will provide you with all the information you need regarding recovery after fat removal surgery to make an informed decision about whether or not that procedure suits your needs.
+That guide will provide you with all the information you need regarding recovery after fat removal surgery to decide whether that procedure suits your needs.

 Procedure for Liposuction

 The number of incisions depends on the size of the area being treated.
-For example, if lipo surgery is performed on your thighs, you will likely have three or more incisions in each thigh.
+For example, if lipo surgery is performed on your inner thigh lipo, you will likely have three or more incisions in each thigh.
 On the other hand, if liposuction is performed on your abdomen, you may have one incision in your belly button and one above each hipbone.

 What happens after fat removal surgery?

-It would help if you wrapped the treated area in compression bandages or elastic stockings, which help blood circulation and reduce swelling.
+It would help to wrap the treated area in compression bandages or elastic stockings, which help blood circulation and reduce swelling.
 You will have to wear these for several weeks.
 You mustn’t lift heavy objects or exercise vigorously within the first three days after surgery, as that may cause bleeding or bruising to occur again.

 You may also have drainage tubes inserted into each incision site.
-These are removed when no more fluid comes out of them, usually after 2-3 weeks.
+These are removed when no more fluid comes from them, usually after 2-3 weeks.

 Liposuction Recovery Stages